Solar Panel Calculator: How Many Panels Do I Need?

 - Your roof isn’t in a condition to accommodate solar panels

 If you run into one of these issues speak with your sales consultant, to move forward with installing your new PV system.
 These factors will not change the number of panels you will need but can have an impact on your total project cost.
 On top of that, there are alternative solutions which include: tree removal, roof repair or re-roofing work, and exploring options for ground mounts or solar structures.

-Now that we’ve covered everything that goes into producing your solar quote, it is time to do some math.
-Use the chart below to approximate what size system and how many panels you will need to power your home.
+Now that we’ve covered everything that goes into producing your solar system quote, it is time to do some math.
+Use the solar panel calculator chart below to approximate what size system and how many panels you will need to power your home.